PapooSoftware/PapooCMS/README.md

 ## Installation
 The Installation is realy simple, unzip a version or copy the repo somewhere to your apache www folder where you can open it.
 Afterwards open the /setup/ Folder in your Browser, follow the instructions :-).
+A complete installation guide can be found here in german: https://www.papoo.de/installation-cms-papoo.html

 ## What you need
 You need at least Apache Webserver and a running mysql Database.
 Thats it.